Skip to content

 Important Notes

-• When an instance is provided, it is appended as a query parameter (instance=).
+• If an instance name is provided, it is appended as ?instance= to the URI.

 Troubleshooting